-How the Panama Papers revealed our hypocrisy
+How the Panama Papers and the Paradise Papers Reveal our Hypocrisy

 A fantastical, unparalleled network of journalists spanning multiple countries and languages collaborated on a lead originated by a German newspaper.